 A double-blind peer review system is an anonymous review system whereby the identity of the author(s) of a manuscript is concealed from the selected reviewers.
 All details that may enable a reviewer to identify the author(s) of a manuscript are removed from the manuscript before the manuscript is sent to the reviewer.
 Similarly, the reviewers’ identities are also concealed from the author(s) when sending the reviewers’ comments to the author(s).

 Psychosophia considers the double-blind peer system as a more effective review system because it limits possible bias from either the selected reviewers or from authors.

 Psychosophia employs a three-stage review process – editorial office, external review and editors’ decision.

-- Possible plagiarism: The manuscript is evaluated to compare the level of similarity with other published works.
+Possible plagiarism: The manuscript is evaluated to compare the level of similarity with other published works.
 Psychosophia uses Turnitin plagiarism detection system to achieve this goal.
-Manuscripts that have high level of similarity with other works (including the author(s) previous works) are rejected at this stage.
-Authors are provided with the similarity report together with the decision to reject the manuscript.
+Manuscripts that have a high level of similarity with other works (including the author(s) previous works) are rejected at this stage.
+The authors are provided with the similarity report together with the decision to reject the manuscript.

 Manuscripts that fail in this first stage of the review process are returned to the author(s) for modification and resubmission.
 This first stage of the review is very important as it enables the author(s) to improve the manuscript at an early stage.
 This first stage of the manuscript review is usually completed within a week.